maciejmaczka/CDC/README.md

 You can share, edit, add / remove scirpts.
 Please, be so kind and share changes Smiley Happy.
 Internet access is not required.
 If you don't want to share changes just edit your scripts.

-If you need a new command or feel need to change something, just send a script with correct file name to me maciej.maczka@gmail.com or leave comment.

-Suggestion, comments, ideas are welcome.

-Please also let me know if you see a need to maintain this tool.